ridhwandll/SurgeReflect/README.md

 - No RTTI required, you can safely turn it **off**
 - Mostly header only
-- You can reflect Classes, Structs, Enums (coming soon!)
+- You can reflect Classes, Structs
 - Iterate over members (`clazz->GetVariables()`)
 - Register only what you need
 - Compiles with Visual Studio and Clang (should work with GCC too, but not tested)